 Served with corn or tortilla chips or our Baked Pita Chips you will not be disappointed!

 Please let me know what you thought of our homemade salsa recipe in the comments below!

 Easy Homemade Tomato Salsa Video

 - 4 medium 4 medium tomatoes, diced or 1 (28 ounce) can diced tomatoes, drained

 - ½ small Jalapeño pepper or ½ Chipotle chile in Adobo sauce, Serrano or Habanero chile

 - ½ medium onion, red, diced

 - 6 garlic cloves, minced

-- In a medium sized bowl combine onions, garlic, cilantro, chipoltle in adobo, serrano, habanero or jalapeno, lime juice. salt and pepper.
+- In a medium bowl combine onions, garlic, cilantro, Chipoltle in Adobo, Serrano, Habanero or Jalapeno, lime juice. salt and pepper.
 Gently fold in tomatoes.

-- Transfer the salsa to a strainer in your sink and allow the excess liquid to drain.
+- Place strainer in sink and place salsa in it.
+Allow the excess liquid to drain.
 Transfer to a serving bowl and enjoy!